SULF1: Skeletal development

-Nervous System Development
+Nervous system development

 Sulf null mice and other model systems implicated Sulfs in other developmental and disease systems.
 For example, studies detected esophageal defects in surviving MSulf-/-;MSulf2-/- adult mice.
 Specifically, esophagi had impaired smooth muscle contractility with reduced neuronal innervation and enteric glial cell numbers.
 It was postulated to be mediated by decreased glial-derived neurotrophic factor (GDNF), which is responsible for neurite sprouting in the embryonic esophagus.
 Sulf expression is not obligatory for GDNF signaling, but it does enhance the signal greatly.
 MSulf1 and 2 are believed to decrease 6-O sulfation, releasing GDNF from HS to bind and activate its receptor, thereby mediating its effects on esophageal innervation.
 Sulf1 even functions in basic neural development.
 Sulf1 modulation of HS chains sulfation is critical in nervous system development.
 Specifically, Sufl1 expression leads to the switch of ventral neural progenitor cells toward an oligodendroglial fate by modulating Shh distribution and increasing signaling on apical neuroepithelial cells.